-In executing this command, the ESME shall send the ZCL Load Control Event command to the HCALCS identified in that Command with:
+In executing this command, the ESME shall send the ZCL Load Control Event command to the HCALCS identified in that Command / in that Get Scheduled Events command / in that entry of the Auxiliary Controller Calendar (as determined by the requirements of Section 7.3.6.1) with:

 the values of each field populated in the ZCL Load Control Event command as specified in Table 18.1.1.1;

-the ‘Duration in Minutes’ field set according to the respective triggers above:
+the ‘Duration in Minutes’ field set according to the respective triggers above calculated as per SMETS;

-the duration specified in the Command with Message Code 0x0055;

-the duration of the command defined in the Auxiliary Load Control Switch Calendar; or

-the remaining duration calculated as per SMETS.

-the ‘Duty Cycle’ field set to 0x00, where the Command specifies that the switch is to be turned off; and

-the ‘Duty Cycle’ field set to 0x64, where the Command specifies that the switch is to be turned on.
+the ‘Duty Cycle’ field set to 0x00 or to 0x64, determined according to the requirements of Section 7.3.6.1.

 The recipient HCALCS shall interpret the value in Duty Cycle accordingly.

+Whenever it sends a Load Control Event command, the ESME shall add an entry to the Auxiliary Controller Event Log where:

+hanCommandID is set to the value of the Issuer Event ID in the command;

+outcome is set to 0x00 (‘Outcome not known’); and

+switchNumberAndAction is set to the concatenation 0x1‘n’ (where ‘n’ is the value of Auxiliary Controller [n] for the HCALCS in question) || Duty Cycle in the command.